sf-wdi-24/rails_bog_app/readme.md

   <%= f.submit "Save Creature" %>
 <% end %>
 ```

+**Note:** The URL you're submitting the form to is `/creatures` because it's the database collection for creatures, and the method is `POST` because you're *creating* a new creature.

 Go to `localhost:3000/creatures/new` in the browser, and inspect the HTML for the form on the page. `form_for` is a "form helper", and it generates more than what you might guess from the `erb` you wrote in the view.
 Note the `method` and `action` in the form - what route do you think you should define next?